 When dealing with local authorities, it may be necessary to obtain the “seal” of the corporation to the contract.
 The seal of a local authority binds the relevant local authority, in the same way that having the signatures of the board of directors would in the case of Limited Company.

 This goes hand in hand with the issue of authorised signatures, and authorised persons.
-In English law a minor, that is an individual under the age of 18 does not have capacity to enter into a contractual agreement.
-Contracts signed by drunks, the mentally ill, the certifiably insane can all be declared void by a court of law.
+A contract with a minors may not be enforceable against the minor; and contracts signed by drunks, the mentally ill, the certifiably insane can all be declared void by a court of law.
 Interestingly, minors, drunks, the mentally ill, and the certifiably insane can be legally obliged to pay for “necessary items”, such as food, clothes and water.
 It is however best practice to avoid dealing with such individuals as it will provide lawyers with all kinds of interesting issues, and cause an unnecessary and costly legal dilemma, for your business!

 8) Battle of the Forms

 In cases where businesses are dealing with “standard terms” it is important to remember which “standard terms” apply to an agreement.
 In this example A Ltd contacts B Ltd requesting the supply of 1000 widgets.
 As part of the request it sends an email enclosing A Ltd’s standard terms and conditions for the procurement of widgets.
 B Ltd accepts the order of 1000 widgets from A Ltd and sends an email back saying